BAT: Better Audio Transformer Guided by Convex Gated Probing: Ablations for a Better Audio Transformer

 Conventional audio frontends utilize a spectrogram generation, dynamic range compression, and normalization to prepare the input signal.
 As shown by \citet{ghaffari24_frontends}, frontend choices are critical to performance, influencing feature details, noise sensitivity, and the efficiency of gradient-based optimization.
-EAT and SSLAM adopt log-compressed mel-spectrogram (filterbanks) and global standardization of Audio-MAE.
-This pipeline relies on a legacy implementation that concentrates on human speech.
-Furthermore, the use of global normalization complicates the practical deployment of pre-trained models, as it requires knowledge of dataset statistics for downstream tasks.
+EAT and SSLAM adopt the Audio-MAE frontend: log-compressed mel-spectrogram (filterbanks) and global standardization.
+This pipeline relies on a legacy implementation that originally concentrated on human speech.
+Furthermore, using global normalization complicates the practical deployment of pretrained models, as it requires knowledge of downstream dataset statistics.

-We extract mel-spectrograms using a modern TorchAudio implementation that avoids heuristic filtering and supports efficient batch transformations, ensuring better signal integrity and training speed.
-We then apply a decibel-scale log-compression to improve dynamic range relative to a bare log function.
-Finally, we apply local min-max normalization to scale each mel-spectrogram to $[0, 1]$, thereby suppressing noise effectively and facilitating easier deployment~\citep{ghaffari24_frontends,ghaffari2025robust}.
-Results in \autoref{tab:input-ablation} indicate that our pipeline enhances model performance while remaining independent of dataset statistics, ensuring a more robust and flexible solution than legacy implementations. \autoref{fig:spectrogram-inputs} provides a visual comparison of the mel-spectrograms produced by the legacy and our frontends.
+We extract mel-spectrograms using a modernized TorchAudio implementation that avoids heuristic filtering and supports efficient batch transformations, ensuring better signal integrity and faster training.
+We then apply a decibel-scale log compression to improve the dynamic range relative to a log function.
+Finally, we apply local min-max normalization to scale each mel-spectrogram to $[0, 1]$, thereby effectively suppressing noise and facilitating deployment~\citep{ghaffari24_frontends,ghaffari2025robust}.
+Results in \autoref{tab:input-ablation} indicate that our pipeline enhances model performance while remaining independent of dataset statistics, ensuring a more robust and flexible solution than legacy implementations. \autoref{fig:spectrogram-inputs} provides a visual comparison of the mel-spectrograms produced by the legacy frontend and our new one.